arunabhdas/OffsideAI/README.md

 * OffsideAI allows fractional investments in real-estate through the app

-* OffsideAI is powered by blockchain
+* OffsideAI is powered using Web3.0 technologies including integrations with MetaMask

 ## Screenshots